Shicheng-Guo/ResearchCareer/ResearchField.md

-* aging and age-related metabolic and neurodegenerative diseases, particularly Alzheimer’s disease @ Huffington Center on Aging at Baylor College of Medicine
+* Aging and age-related metabolic and neurodegenerative diseases, particularly Alzheimer’s disease @ Huffington Center on Aging at Baylor College of Medicine @ 2019